akka/akka/akka-docs/rst/java/http/routing-dsl/marshalling.rst

 Unmarshalling
 -------------

-On the server-side unmarshalling is used to convert a request (entity) to a application-domain object.
+On the server-side unmarshalling is used to convert a request (entity) to an application-domain object.
 This is done in the ``MarshallingDirectives.request`` or ``MarshallingDirectives.entity`` directive.
 There are several unmarshallers provided by akka-http: